jonnonz1/nz-statute-book/acts/public/2014/airports-cost-recovery-for-processing-of-international-travellers-act-2014.md

   - **agency** means, in relation to the processing of travellers under— (a) the Biosecurity Act 1993, the Ministry for Primary Industries:
   (b) the Customs and Excise Act 2018, Customs:
-  (c) the Civil Aviation Act 1990, the Aviation Security Service
+  (c) the Civil Aviation Act 2023, the Aviation Security Service
-  - **Aviation Security Service** means the Aviation Security Service established and continued by the Civil Aviation Authority under section 72B(2)﻿(ca) of the Civil Aviation Act 1990
+  - **Aviation Security Service** means the Aviation Security Service established and continued by the Civil Aviation Authority under section 23(d) of the Civil Aviation Act 2023
   - **chief executive** means one of the following:
     (a) in relation to the Ministry for Primary Industries, the Director-General:
     (b) in relation to Customs, the Comptroller of Customs:
-    (c) in relation to the Aviation Security Service, the General Manager of the Aviation Security Service
+    (c) in relation to the Aviation Security Service, the Director of Civil Aviation
   - **cost recovery period** means—
     (a) a period prescribed as the cost recovery period under section 11 that begins as stated in section 6(2); or (b) if no period is prescribed, 3 years beginning as stated in section 6(2)